Skill & Spell Fields

 However you get there, reaching the Apprentice level in Transport - Land grants you an immediate bonus of +1 to your Stamina deriviative.
 If you reach the Apprentice level in a skill field during character creation, it will also automatically make it possible for you to experience life events related to that skill field.

-Continuing forward, if you hope to reach the Companion level in Transport - Land , you must have lived at least 7 Life Cycles, you must have a Stability attribute of at least 10, (in addition to having a Physical attribute of 10) and you must have five skills from this skill field at a level of 13 or higher.
+Continuing forward, if you hope to reach the Companion level in Transport - Land , you must have lived at least 7 Life Cycles, you must have both a Physical aatribute and a Stability attribute of at least 10, and you must have five skills from this skill field at a level of 12 or higher.
 Reaching the Companion level grants you an immediate bonus of +1 to your Vitality stat.
 This may or may not increase your Physical and/or Stability attributes, and your Health or Stamina derivatives as a consequence.
-These updates are all automatically managed by the Character Generator, and any skills impacted by adjusted attributes are similarly updated automatically.
+These updates are all automatically managed by the Character Tool, and any skills impacted by adjusted attributes are similarly updated automatically.

-In order to reach the Master level, you must have lived at least 9 Life Cycles, you must have a Physical attribute of at least 12, (in addition to having a Stability attribute of 10) and you must have seven skills from this skill field at a level of 15 or higher.
-Reaching the Master level grants you an immediate bonus of +2 to your Health derivative and unlocks the Direction Sense perk, making it available for you to purchase it for 2 experience points.
+In order to reach the Master level, you must have lived at least 9 Life Cycles, you must have both a Physical aatribute and a Stability attribute of at least 11 and you must have seven skills from this skill field at a level of 15 or higher.
+Reaching the Master level grants you an immediate bonus of +2 to your Health derivative and unlocks the Direction Sense perk, making it available for you to purchase for 2 experience points.

 Skill Synergies